kbase/execution_engine2/docs/adrs/002-Retry_endpoint.md

 * `+` Decrease coupling between `run_job` and retry functionality, possibly making testing and development easier
 * `+` Increase DRYNESS of the code
 * `+` Allows retry to benefit from changes to `run_job`
-* `-` Slower development than a full refactor, but decreases technical debt
+* `-` Slower development for a full refactor, but decreases technical debt